State of Maryland Income Tax Maryland State Income Tax - Tax Year 2012

 Where To Send Your Maryland Tax Return

-If you filled out physical tax return forms, mail your completed Maryland income tax return to the Maryland Comptroller of Maryland no later then January 1st.
+If you filled out physical tax return forms, mail your completed Maryland income tax return to the Maryland no later then December 31st.
 Please be sure to send your completed tax forms to the correct address for your filing type.

 Income Tax Return